These Oatmeal Raisin Cookies are perfectly crisp on the outside and soft and chewy on the inside, exactly the way you would want them to be.

 How to Make Oatmeal Raisin Cookies

 This is a brief overview of how simple it is to make these perfect classic cookies.
-For the full recipe, see the recipe card at the bottom of the post.
+For the full oatmeal raisin cookie recipe, see the recipe card at the bottom of the post.

-- Cream the butter and sugar together.
 This should be done with a handheld mixer or in the bowl of a stand mixer.
-Read below why this is such an important step.

-- Add the eggs and vanilla.
+Add the Eggs and Vanilla

-- Mix the dry ingredients into the wet ingredients.
 Do this all at once to ensure that you don’t over-mix the flour.

-- Form into cookies and bake.
+Form into Cookies and Bake

 These are great tips to follow for any type of cookie.

 - Pour in all the flour at once.
 Mix on low just enough to get most of it into the batter, and then turn to high for a few seconds to incorporate the rest.
-This prevents over beating the dough.
+This prevents overbeating the dough.

 Freezing the Dough

-You can bake these cookies right away without chilling or you can freeze the dough balls for later.
+You can bake these cookies right away without chilling, or you can freeze the dough balls for later.
 Follow the steps below for freezing this as cookie dough.

 - Form the dough into balls as instructed in the recipe card.

-- Then transfer to an air tight container until you want to bake them.
+- Then transfer to an air-tight container until you want to bake them.

-- When ready to bake, place directly from the freezer onto a parchment lined baking sheet and into the hot preheated oven.
+- When ready to bake, place directly from the freezer onto a parchment-lined baking sheet and into the hot preheated oven.

-- Bake for 12 minutes at 350 degrees.
+- Bake for 12 minutes at 350 degrees Fahrenheit.

 Storing

-Eat these cookies warm from the oven or store in an air tight container for up to one week.
+Eat these chewy oatmeal raisin cookies warm from the oven or store in an airtight container for up to one week.
 This is a pretty solid cookie and would work for shipping if you are a sweet soul who does that sort of thing.

-These can also be frozen as baked cookies.
+These can also be baked and frozen as cookies.
 Simply freeze them in a single layer for a few hours before stacking them in an air-tight container and returning them to the freezer.
 They can be stored in the freezer for up to three months.

-If you make these soft oatmeal raisin cookies or any of my other recipes, please leave me a comment and let me know how it went!
+If you make these soft Oatmeal Raisin Cookies or any of my other recipes, please leave me a comment and let me know how it went!

 Oatmeal Raisin Cookies